szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 There are no words to express how much I hate that Edwin is the best wizard to have along because of the absurdly overpowered amulet he has.
 He, like Haer'Dalis, represents another one of those instances I hate: an NPC who is always going to be better than CHARNAME in their class or kit.
 So now the item gives him something a bit more nuanced:

 - Removed the spell slot bonus madness: in BGEE, he gets *one* extra spell slot of levels 1 and 2.
 In BG2EE, this is extended to levels 3 and 4 too.
 That's it.
 It's a nice bonus, but not game-breaking.
-- He gets a +2 to saving throws vs. conjuration spells of other wizards, which stacks with his normal +2 specialization bonus.
+- He gets a +2 to Saving Throws vs. conjuration spells of other wizards, which stacks with his normal +2 specialization bonus.
-- However, he has a -2 saving throw penalty against spells outside his specialization.
+- However, he has a -2 Saving Throw penalty against spells outside his specialization.
 - And finally, he always casts spells as if he were two levels above his actual level (one level in BGEE)

 ### Make minor improvements to Jaheira-specific items (1556) (BG2EE EET)